 Work related Stress is stress caused or made worse by work.
 It refers to when a person perceives the work environment in such a way that their reaction involves feelings of an inability to cope.
 Stress occurs when an individual perceives an imbalance between the demands placed on them on the one hand, and their ability to cope on the other.
 The University therefore seeks to ensure that staff health is not put at risk by excessive and sustained levels of stress.
-This is achieved through a process of Departmental/Unit focussed risk assessment and;
+This is achieved through a process of Departmental/Unit focussed risk assessment and proper application of TUS policies (https://tus.ie/hr/current-staff/policies/).

-- Respect for the dignity of each member of staff

-- Regular feedback and recognition of performance

-- Clear goals for staff
+- Respect for the dignity of each member of staff. - Regular feedback and recognition of performance. - Clear goals for staff.

-- Staff input into decision making

-- Consistent and fair management actions
+- Staff input into decision making. - Consistent and fair management actions.